Exterran Corporation Looks For Steadier Revenue Base When North America Shrinks

 During Q1 2020 (Jan-20 to Mar-20), the crude oil price tanked (66.5% down) due to the concerns over the global demand growth and on fear of lower trade following the outbreak of coronavirus.
 Since then, however, the crude oil price has been on a recovery path (~25% rise until now), although the rig count has fallen dramatically (49% down since the start of April).
 Under the current circumstance, the company does not expect the North American energy market to rebound over the next two to three quarters.
 Although the company continues to believe in the long-term growth prospect of the natural gas industry, the processing capacity increase, as earlier anticipated, will get delayed.

-Let us also check out the company’s outlook in geographies outside North America.
-In Latin America, Argentina is active geography for EXTN.
-However, the current crude oil price dynamics have had a negative ramification on Vaca Muerta – the most notable shale oil-producing region in the country.
+Let us also check out the company's outlook in geographies outside North America.
+In Latin America, Argentina is an active geography for EXTN.
+However, the current crude oil price dynamics have had a negative ramification on Vaca Muerta - the most notable shale oil-producing region in the country.
 The company is particularly interested in the Middle East resurgence.
 Despite a delay due to the production cuts and deferral on project awards and commissioning, the region has been significantly more resilient than its North American counterpart.
 Plus, in the Asia Pacific, the company witnessed an activity rebound in Q1, although new projects continue to protract.
 Because the company derives most of its revenues through AMS contracts in this region, the revenue remained relatively steady.
 While the company expects revenues to remain stable, there can be some upside from an increase in product orders building, which improves revenue visibility.

 Drivers: Natural Gas Price And Production